camillonicoletti/Accel-Driver/README.md

 # LIS3DSH Driver Project
+**Developing a Driver for 3-Axis Accelerometer Integration**

-The project is to develop a driver for the LIS3DSH accelerometer sensor.
+This project aims to develop a driver for the LIS3DSH accelerometer sensor.

+This driver facilitates the use of the LIS3DSH accelerometer in embedded systems, enabling precise motion tracking and orientation detection for a wide range of applications.

+The LIS3DSH is a 3-axis accelerometer that measures acceleration in three dimensions and communicates with a host microcontroller via the SPI protocol.
+The driver will integrate with the boardcore framework, implementing its standard Sensor interface, to ensure compatibility and reusability.

 The datasheet of the sensor can be found on the STMicroelectronics website: [LIS3DSH Datasheet](https://www.st.com/resource/en/datasheet/lis3dsh.pdf).

-## Project Description
+## Project Goals

-The LIS3DSH is a 3-axis accelerometer sensor that can be used to measure acceleration in three dimensions.
-The sensor communicates with the host microcontroller using the SPI protocol.
-The goal of the project is to develop a driver for the LIS3DSH sensor that can be used to read the acceleration values from the sensor.
+The objective is to create a robust and efficient driver capable of:
+	1. Reading acceleration values from the LIS3DSH sensor.
-The driver should implement the `Sensor` interface defined in the `boardcore` library for the sensor to be compatible with the boardcore framework.
+	2. Implementing the Sensor interface defined in the boardcore library.
-The driver will use the SPI peripheral of the microcontroller to communicate with the sensor.
+	3. Utilizing the SPI peripheral for communication between the microcontroller and the sensor.

+## Key Components

-The boardcore library provides the following classes and interfaces that can be used to develop the driver:
+The following classes and interfaces from the boardcore library will be used to develop the driver:
-- `Sensor`: The `Sensor` interface defines the methods that a sensor driver should implement.
-It can be found in the `Sensor.h` file of the `boardcore` library.
+- `Sensor`: Defines the methods that any sensor driver should implement (found in Sensor.h).
-- `AccelerometerData`: The `AccelerometerData` class is a data structure that holds the acceleration values in three dimensions.
-It can be found in the `SensorData.h` file of the `boardcore` library.
+- `AccelerometerData`: A data structure for storing acceleration values in three dimensions (found in SensorData.h).
-- `SPIBus`: The `SPIBus` class provides an abstraction for the SPI bus.
-It can be found in the `SPIBus.h` file of the `boardcore` library.
+- `SPIBus`: Provides an abstraction for SPI bus communication (found in SPIBus.h).
-- `SPITransaction`: The `SPITransaction` class provides an abstraction for an SPI transaction.
-It can be found in the `SPITransaction.h` file of the `boardcore` library.
+- `SPITransaction`: Abstracts an individual SPI transaction (found in SPITransaction.h).
-- `GpioPin`: The `GpioPin` class provides an abstraction for a GPIO pin.
-It can be found in the `gpio.h` file of the `miosix` kernel.
+- `GpioPin`: Abstracts GPIO pin handling (available in the gpio.h file of the miosix kernel).

 ## Repository Structure